An introduction to mental health terminology

 Social Anxiety Disorder

 Social Anxiety Disorder, also called social phobia, is an anxiety disorder in which a person has an excessive fear of social situations.
-Many people feel shy or anxious in certain social environments and this is understandable, but for some people, it can be something that prevents them from being able to be around others.
+Many people feel shy or anxious in certain social environments.
+For someone with social anxiety disorder, being around others can be challenging, making it hard to function in important areas of life like work or school.

-Seasonal depression, sometimes called seasonal affective disorder (SAD), is a type of depression that comes and goes in a seasonal pattern.
-SAD is sometimes known as “winter depression” because the symptoms are often more apparent and more severe during the winter.
+Seasonal affective disorder (SAD), sometimes called seasonal depression, is a type of depression that comes and goes in a seasonal pattern.
+SAD is sometimes known as “winter depression” because the symptoms tend to be more obvious and severe during the winter.
 Other people with SAD may have symptoms during the summer and feel better during the winter.
-What exactly causes SAD is still unknown, but experts think factors in your environment like lower levels of sunlight in winter months play a role by influencing the levels of chemicals in your body like serotonin and melatonin.
+The exact cause of SAD remains unknown.
+However, it is likely that environmental factors, such as lower levels of sunlight during the winter months, play an important role.
+They may do this by influencing the levels of chemicals in your body, like serotonin and melatonin.

 Cognitive behavioural therapy (CBT)